 With time and discipline I notice when I step into the same elevators again and again.
 I am not talking about a specific, dismal situation, like waiting for a green light or doctor's test results.
 I mean the mindset that goes with that kind of limbo, the mindset of waiting for some information before you feel like your life can resume.
 It is a mindset to be identified and resisted.
 Life goes on despite your thinking about it.

-This page contains an archive of posts for the month of November 2019.
+This page contains an archive of posts in the category Uncategorized / General for the month of November 2019.

 New York City